Roy Miller (footballer)

-Roy Miller Hernández (born November 24, 1984) is a Costa Rican professional footballer who plays as a defender for Sporting San José.
+Roy Miller Hernández (born November 24, 1984) is a Costa Rican former professional footballer who played as a defender.

 Career

 Club

 Miller began his career in the youth ranks of Cartaginés.
 In 2002, he went on trial with Argentine side Olimpo de Bahía Blanca, but was unable to acclimate himself to the club and returned to Costa Rica.

 Miller turned professional with Cartaginés before moving to the north of Norway at Bodø/Glimt along with his compatriot and teammate at Cartaginés, Randall Brenes.
 He had a successful stay at Bodø/Glimt, appearing in 52 league matches and scoring 6 goals, leading to interest from top Norwegian side Rosenborg.

 In February 2008 Miller signed a 3-year long contract with Rosenborg, and quickly established himself as the team's starting left back.
 A knee injury curtailed his progress with Rosenborg, and upon returning to action, he was loaned out to Örgryte on 28 July 2009.
 With Örgryte Miller played in the final 14 games of the 2009 Allsvenskan season.
 Miller was very appreciated by the Örgryte fans.